Information to help you to find Troopers Hill

 Discover East Bristol Map - Troopers Hill Activity Sheet

 Bristol City Council Interactive Pinpoint Map (includes options to view historic maps)

 Bristol City Council Know Your Place Map (also has historic maps - better for mobiles / tablets)

 iNaturalist map - showing wildlife records >>

 - Bing, Bird's Eye View - Google Maps

 The entrance at Malvern Road (postcode BS5 8JA) provides the easiest access for those with limited mobility

-and from here there is a wheelchair accessible path to the top of the hill so that everyone
+and from here there is a wheelchair accessible track / path to the top of the hill so that everyone

 can enjoy the wonderful views.